Is Your Business Located at McClellan?

 - Upgrading to energy efficient equipment at McClellan

 County will actively seek out projects/businesses which qualify for the SMUD benefit.
-Economic Development & Intergovernmental Affairs (Department) will manage the fund and track projects/expenditures.
+The Office of Economic Development (Department) will manage the fund and track projects/expenditures.
 Projects with costs up to two hundred fifty thousand dollars ($250,000) will be approved by the Department Director, with the remaining projects requiring Board approval.
 McClellan Park will submit proposals to the Department for approval and Department staff will respond with a letter specifying approval or denial within 30 business days.
 Common area maintenance/projects, or projects that do not have a direct beneficiary, will not be approved.
 Projects that show a direct energy efficient benefit will be considered for approval of funds.
 At no time will a project be approved if there are not sufficient funds, above and beyond the reserve amount, to cover the project.
 The Department will not maintain projects in a queue waiting for funding availability.